enpaul/tox-poetry-installer/README.md

 # tox-poetry-installer

-A plugin for [Tox](https://tox.readthedocs.io/en/latest/) that allows test environment dependencies to be installed using [Poetry](https://python-poetry.org/) using its lockfile.
+A plugin for [Tox](https://tox.readthedocs.io/en/latest/) that allows test environment dependencies to be installed using [Poetry](https://python-poetry.org/) from its lockfile.

-⚠️ **This project is alpha software and should not be used in a production capacity** ⚠️
+⚠️ **This project is alpha software and should not be used in production environments** ⚠️

 [![image](https://img.shields.io/pypi/l/tox-poetry-installer)](https://opensource.org/licenses/MIT)
 [![image](https://img.shields.io/pypi/v/tox-poetry-installer)](https://pypi.org/project/tox-poetry-installer/)